Deliverability

 Email Authentication

 As the sender, you have a responsibility to do your best to increase email deliverability by authenticating emails using SPF, DKIM and DMARC and following best practice guidelines for creating and sending emails.
-Usually, your newsletter tool will indicate whether all these records have been set up correctly.
-But you can also test your records with free tools like this SPF checker.

 Email Verification